EU to add airlines to Belarus sanctions as tensions mount

 “These people, I must say, are very stubborn: no one wants to return.
 And understandably so: They have nowhere to come back to.
 They have no place to live there, they know there’s nothing to feed their children with.
 Moreover, some are simply afraid for their lives,” he said.

-At the Belarus-Poland border, a spokeswoman for the Polish border guard, Anna Michalska, said Monday that hundreds of migrants have gathered in the northeast by the recently closed crossing at Kuznica.
+At the Belarus-Poland border, hundreds of migrants were gathered in the northeast by the recently closed crossing at Kuźnica, said a spokeswoman for the Polish Border Guard agency, Anna Michalska.

 “We are expecting an attempt at forceful crossing of the border,” Michalska said.
 She said it is “worrying” that the migrants are under the supervision of Belarus forces, and expressed concern about possible attempts to provoke Polish troops.